sky-chaser-high/adobe-illustrator-scripts/README.md

 [![Download AllScripts.zip](https://img.shields.io/badge/Download-AllScripts.zip-blue)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/AllScripts.zip)

 This is a collection of scripts for Adobe Illustrator.
 I created it with simplicity and ease of use in mind.
-Click the script name to jump to learn more about the script.
+Click the titles to jump to learn more about the script.
 If you find a script that interests you, please download it from [![Download](https://img.shields.io/badge/Download-66595c)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest).
 <br><br>